 Born: October 19 Primary Instrument: Vocalist

 Rosa Ena Campos was born in the lush volcanic Canary Island of Tenerife.
 She began her musical journey by studying classical clarinet, and later channeled her passion into improvisational singing focusing on Jazz, Bossa Nova, and indian music.
-Recently she recorded THE MOON IN ME, a CD that interprets Carlos Antonio Jobim classics in her unique versatile style and includes original compositions that fuse scat, konnakol (South Indian improvisation), and flamenco.
+She recorded THE MOON IN ME, a CD that interprets Carlos Antonio Jobim classics in her unique versatile style and includes original compositions that fuse scat, konnakol (South Indian improvisation), and flamenco.
+Recently she recorded SONOROUS SILENCE an album that includes a series of powerful Vedic Chants sung improvisationally.

 The Moon in Me (REC/Monkey Mind Records, 2011)